whulearner/HuaCeCode/README.md

 # HuaCeCode
-A Git try for HuaCe competition
+A Git try for HuaCe competition.
-Now is only v0.1
+Now it's only v0.1